Optimal Adjustment Sets for Nonparametric Estimation of Weighted Controlled Direct Effect: Proofs and Extended Discussions for Sections 2 and 3

 Note that $\Pa(Y) \setminus \{A\}$ is a valid adjustment set for identifying $\WCDE$.
 We compare $\mathrm{WCDE}_{\Pa(Y)\setminus A}$ with $\mathrm{WCDE}_{\mathbf{Z}}$ and consider their difference:

 We first analyze the term $T_{a}(\Pa(Y) \setminus \{A\}) - T_{a}(\mathbf{Z})$:

-The second equality holds because both $\Pa(Y)\setminus (\M ^{\prime}\cup A)$ and $\Z_2$ are VASs for estimating the ATE of $A$ on $Y$, conditional on $\Z_1$.
+The second equality holds because both $\Pa(Y)\setminus (\M^{\prime}\cup \{A\})$ and $\Z_2$ satisfy the graphical conditions for identifying the CDE with mediator $\mathbf{M}'$.
 The third equality follows from the fact that all parents of $Y$ are already included in the conditioning set; thus, adding elements from $\Z_1$ does not affect the conditional expectation of $Y$.

 To simplify further, we translate these expectations into integrals:

 The first equality expands the nested expectations using the law of total expectation, with integration over \( p(\mathbf{w}|\mathbf{z}_1)p(\mathbf{z}_1) \) and \( p(\mathbf{c}) \).
 The second applies Fubini’s theorem to switch the order of integration.
 The third rewrites the inner integral to highlight the difference.
 Similarly,